|Capt. Thomas Drake,|

 Quote below from: Sea Quest, Borden, Ballantine, 1967.

 "Once or twice a year for a quarter of a century, the Cape Flattery lookout at Tatoosh Island, recognizing the familiar scrap of hull and sail coming up over the horizon, would report Capt.
 Tom bound into the Strait of Juan de Fuca again from Samoa, Honolulu, Panama, and other ports around the world."

 Borden book search here

 Closer to home; from Chuckanut Chronicles, Thomas, Robert B.

-"A well-known world navigator, Captain Thomas Drake, who hailed from Stanwood, WA, as his home port, was a frequent visitor to the yacht club in Chuckanut Bay, [Whatcom County] with his small sailing vessel.
+"A well-known world navigator, Captain Thomas Drake, who hailed from the home port of Stanwood, WA, was a frequent visitor to the yacht club in Chuckanut Bay, [Whatcom County] with his small sailing vessel.
 He was an honorary member of yacht clubs the world over."

 Book search here.

 The Sea Chest, Journal of the Puget Sound Maritime Hist.
 Society.
 Dec.
 2013.
 Seattle, WA.
 Christensen, Cherie.
 Pages 72-83.

 Midget Magellans, Great Cruises in Small Ships.
 Devine, Eric.
 New York.
 Harrison, Smith and Robert Haas, 1935.
 Pages 63-83.